AbrhamYishak/A2SV-Backend-Track/Task5/task_manager/docs/api_documentation.md

 `GET /tasks/:id`

 **Description**:
-Fetches a specific task by its ID.
+Fetches a specific task by its ID from databse.

 **Request Headers**:
 - `Content-Type: application/json`